dftfeDevelopers/install_DFTFE/README.md

 --nprocs=N          | Optional: Set the number of parallel tasks for compilation.
 Default: 2.
 --clean-build-files | Remove all source and build files after compilation
 ```
+After downloading the dependencies and DFT-FE source, you can compile and install them individually if `--all` is not used:
 ```bash
 --blaslapack
 --scalapack